AbhayR1104/Statistical-Analysis-of-NYC-Taxi-Trips-/README.md

 ## 📖 Project Overview

-The goal of this project was to apply a wide range of statistical techniques to a real-world dataset. [cite_start]The dataset contains information about taxi trips, including distance, duration, fare amounts, and passenger counts. [cite: 1, 3, 4, 5, 6, 7] This project follows a structured approach to answer several statistical questions about the data.
+The goal of this project was to apply a wide range of statistical techniques to a real-world dataset.The dataset contains information about taxi trips, including distance, duration, fare amounts, and passenger counts.This project follows a structured approach to answer several statistical questions about the data.

 ### Data Preprocessing

-* [cite_start]**Dataset Cleaning**: Removed trips with zero distance and handled negative or zero values in key columns by marking them as `NaN` for imputation. [cite: 12, 14, 15]
+**Dataset Cleaning**: Removed trips with zero distance and handled negative or zero values in key columns by marking them as `NaN` for imputation.
-* [cite_start]**Outlier Detection**: Applied Tukey's rule ($\alpha=1.5$) to detect and handle outliers in `passenger_count`, `trip_duration`, and `fare_amount`. [cite: 18, 19, 20, 21, 25]
+**Outlier Detection**: Applied Tukey's rule ($\alpha=1.5$) to detect and handle outliers in `passenger_count`, `trip_duration`, and `fare_amount`.
-* [cite_start]**Linear Interpolation**: Filled missing values by performing linear interpolation sorted by pickup time, scaled by trip distance to ensure realistic estimates. [cite: 27, 28, 34, 35]
+**Linear Interpolation**: Filled missing values by performing linear interpolation sorted by pickup time, scaled by trip distance to ensure realistic estimates.

 ---